Saptha-me/Bindu/README.md

 ## Maintainers

-For more details about maintainership, including how to become a maintainer, see our [MAINTAINERS.md](MAINTAINERS.md) file.
+For more details about maintainers, including how to become a maintainer, see our [MAINTAINERS.md](MAINTAINERS.md) file.

 <br/>